 Clothes that don’t work:

-- Shirts that you have to unbutton making you feel really exposed.
+- Shirts you have to unbutton from the top – make you feel really exposed.

 - Practice!
 The more you do it, the better you get at getting baby latched on quickly.
 You can do this without even leaving your living room.